symfony/symfony-docs/quick_tour/the_controller.rst

     // display the message back in the next request (in a template)
     {{ app.session.flash('notice') }}

+This is useful when you need to set a success message before redirecting the user to another page (which will then show the message).

 Securing Resources
 ------------------

-Symfony Standard Edition comes with a simple security configuration that fits most common needs:
+The Symfony Standard Edition comes with a simple security configuration that fits most common needs:

 .. code-block:: yaml